Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

-It is a classical result of Mabuchi that the definition is independent of choice of path \cite{mabuchi-symplectic}, producing a well-defined functional $\scK_{\omega_Y}: \scH_{\alpha} \to \R$.
-The other key property, which is much deeper, that we will need is that if $\omega_Y, \tilde \omega_Y \in \alpha_Y$ are cscK, then $\scK_{\omega_Y}(\tilde \omega_Y) = 0$ \cite{donaldson-embeddings-ii, BB}.
-More generally, and with respect to an arbitrary basepoint, any cscK metric achieves the absolute minimum of the Mabuchi functional, and hence the value of the Mabuchi functional at a cscK metric is independent of cscK metric.
+It is a classical result of Mabuchi that the definition is independent of choice of path \cite{mabuchi-symplectic}, producing a well-defined functional $\scK_{\omega_Y}: \scH_{\alpha_Y} \to \R$.
+The other key property that we will need, which is deeper, is that if $\omega_Y, \tilde \omega_Y \in \alpha_Y$ are cscK, then $\scK_{\omega_Y}(\tilde \omega_Y) = 0$ \cite{donaldson-embeddings-ii, BB}.
+More generally, and with respect to an arbitrary basepoint, any cscK metric achieves the absolute minimum of the Mabuchi functional.
+It follows that the value taken by the Mabuchi functional at an arbitary cscK metric is independent of cscK metric.